Exploring the outdoors

 Merthyr Mawr

-Ever dreamed of meeting Lawrence of Arabia?
+Ever dreamed of walking in the footsteps of Lawrence of Arabia?
 Sequences from the 1962 classic were filmed at the historic sand dunes here, overlooking the River Ogmore.
-The dunes form part of Merthyr Mawr Warren National Nature Reserve and there are a waymarked trails to help you explore its unique wildlife and habitats.
-Merthyr Mawr also features pretty thatched roofed cottages, the 19th century mansion Merthyr Mawr House and Candleston Castle, the romantic ruins of a 14th century fortified manor.
+The dunes form part of Merthyr Mawr Warren National Nature Reserve and there are a waymarked trails to help you explore the unique wildlife and habitats.
+Merthyr Mawr is also full of pretty thatched roofed cottages, the 19th century mansion Merthyr Mawr House and Candleston Castle, the romantic ruins of a 14th century fortified manor.

 Ogmore Castle